 When we are young we don’t pay too much attention to our skin because it’s generally quite flawless, plump and blemish free.
 As we enter our teen years, damage starts to accumulate, we start getting acne; and if that wasn’t bad enough, signs of sun damage starts to show with the development of fine lines, hyperpigmentation, and other skin abnormalities.
 Proper skin care is crucial for maintaining our skin as we age.
 There are many good inexpensive vitamin C serums available to choose from and should be a foundation of most people’s skincare routine.

-If you’re a busy person and don’t really have the time to read through this 3000+ word article, I’ve listed below three different vitamin C serums which are a great value and provide good results at a low and affordable cost.
+If you’re a busy person and don’t really have the time to read through this 3000+ word article, I’ve listed below four different vitamin C serums which are good value and provide great results at a low and affordable cost.

 Fortunately, good skin care on the cheap is possible as there are many really good products to choose from that can be almost as effective as the high-end products.

 One of the best inexpensive vitamin C serums I’ve come across is a Korean skincare product that is almost a copy of the more expensive and award-winning SkinCeuticals antioxidant serum.

 Although, a 30 ml bottle does last about 6 months when stored in the refrigerator, and is clinically proven, so that’s good.

 My friends always ask me which skincare products I use, and I tell them which ones, but they are a little on the expensive side.